SenteraLLC/trimble_driver_ros/README.md

       - #1  Position Time Info
       - #2  Lat Long Height
       - #12 Position Sigma Info
+    - To use `gps_utc` we need the leap seconds, so enable
+      - #16 Current Time UTC
 6. Click `ok` to save your settings

 Back at the `IO Configuration > Port Summary` page, you should see your port with the word "GSOF" in the output column.
 Once you start the node, you should see the port's row turn green to indicate a connection is active.